Overview

 Delete Certificate

-Delete and optionally revoke a certificate:
+Delete and optionally revoke a certificate by issuer and domain:

 DELETE /api/v1/certificate/{issuer}/{domain}